The Marijuana Control, Legalization and Revenue Act of 2016

 (2) Pursuant to this section any state chartered insurance agency, or other insurance entity regulated by the California Commissioner of Insurance that provides non-federally insured, insurance services, shall not be penalized for providing insurance services to a cannabis business, collective, or cooperative.

-(a) Adults may possess, grow, process, or transport no more than twelve (12) marijuana plants, with six (6) or fewer being mature, flowering plants, and possession of the marijuana produced by the plants on the premises where the plants were grown, provided that the growing takes place in an enclosed, locked space, is not conducted openly or publicly, and is not made available for sale.
+(a) Adults may possess, cultivate, process, and transport eighteen (18) cannabis plants, with six (6) or fewer being mature, flowering plants, and possession of the cannabis produced by the plants on the premises where the plants were grown, provided that the growing takes place in an enclosed, locked space, is not conducted openly or publicly, and is not made available for sale.

 (b) Cannabis related conduct that contributes to the delinquency of a minor may also be punishable by Penal Code section 272.